 Rupert Matthews is the Conservative candidate for Police and Crime Commissioner in Leicestershire and Rutland.

 Rupert brings to the role considerable experience in public service.
-He has spent 8 years as a unitary authority councillor, 2 years as a Member of the European Parliament and is currently a Parish Councillor in the Leicestershrie village where he lives.
+He has spent 8 years as a unitary authority councillor, 2 years as a Member of the European Parliament and is currently a Parish Councillor in the Leicestershire village where he lives.

 Prior to his election, Rupert worked in publishing writing a wide variety of children's and history books, including one on The Battle of Lincoln and food and drink in Leicestershire.